-278B When commissioner must remit lease variation charge-community purpose
+278B When commissioner must remit lease variation charge community purpose

-- (1) This section applies to a chargeable variation of a nominal rent lease that authorises development in relation to a community purpose determined by the Minister. - (2) The Minister may determine a community purpose for subsection (1). - (3) The Treasurer may determine an amount to be remitted for a lease variation charge for the chargeable variation. - (4) A determination is a disallowable instrument. - Note A disallowable instrument must be notified, and presented to the Legislative Assembly, under the Legislation Act. - (5) The commissioner for revenue must remit the amount determined under subsection (3) for the lease variation charge for the chargeable variation.
+- (1) This section applies to a chargeable variation of a nominal rent lease that authorises development in relation to a community purpose determined by the Minister. - (2) The Minister may determine a community purpose for subsection (1). - (3) The Treasurer may determine an amount to be remitted for a lease variation charge for the chargeable variation. - (4) A determination is a disallowable instrument.

+(5) The commissioner for revenue must remit the amount determined under subsection (3) for the lease variation charge for the chargeable variation.